freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 .. include:: ../../includes/otp-app.txt

-Transfer Device(s) and Export Device(s)
+Export Device(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Journalists need physical media (known as the *Transfer Device*) to transfer encrypted submissions from the *Journalist Workstation* to the *Secure Viewing Station*, to decrypt and view them there.
-If they deem a submission to be newsworthy, they may need physical media (known as the *Export Device*) to copy it to their everyday workstation.
+Journalists need physical media (known as the
+*Export Device*) to copy submissions to their everyday workstation.

 Our standard recommendation is to use USB drives, in combination with volume-level encryption and careful data hygiene.
 Our documentation, including the :doc:`journalist guide <../../journalist/journalist>`, is based on this approach.
-We also urge the use of a secure printer or similar analog conversions to export documents from the *Secure Viewing Station*, whenever possible.
+We also urge the use of a secure printer or similar analog conversions to export documents from the *SecureDrop Workstation*, whenever possible.

 You may want to consider enforcing write protection on USB drives when only read access is needed, or you may want to implement a workflow based on CD-Rs or